rohan-kekatpure/rohan-kekatpure.github.io/_posts/2020-08-22-fun-with-optimization.md

 The greedy algorithm didn't use any information about the problem.
 So for the next iteration, it simply added a small random value to one of the elements of the $r$ list.
 This randomness is why it took $10^5$ iterations.
 Gradient descent will tell us _how much_ adjustment to make, and this will make it faster.

+In this section we will be deriving gradient descent equations from scratch.
+As such we will encounter more math than in the previous sections.

 $$
 \begin{equation*}